Sebbyinator/simple-ip-tracker/README.md

-# crappy-python-code
+# simple ip tracker
-I suck at codeing so this is random code
+Hello this is a simple ip tracker coded is python with the help of copilot